nullbitsco/docs/snap/build_guide_en.md

 | ![](build_guide_img/image056.jpg) | ![](build_guide_img/image057.jpg) |
 | --- | --- |

 Use header pins to solder the MCUs to the keyboard.
 Fit and solder the BIT-C or Pro Micro MCU as shown below using 0.1" male header pins.
 After soldering, clean with rubbing alcohol and use the snips to clip the pins as close to the PCB as possible.
+Can you move this wording to above the picture?

 ## 10a.
 [OPTIONAL] Solder rotary encoder(s)